klefstad-teaching/ICS-45C-HW5/README.md

 ## 2 list.hpp and class list::Node

-Class `list::Node` defines a single link, or node, in a linked list of nodes containing characters. namespace `list` holds helper functions that are used by the public methods of class `String` to implement class `String` as a linked list of characters.
+Class `list::Node` defines a single link, or node, in a linked list of nodes containing characters.
+Namespace `list` holds helper functions that are used by the public methods of class `String` to implement class `String` as a linked list of characters.
 The algorithms from Homework 3 & 4 helper functions may be reused, but the details of traversing must change to traverse a linked list.

 `list::Nodes` are dynamically allocated using `new` and deallocated using `delete`. new allocates a single object, and `delete` deletes a single object. *(Note that there are **no brackets!** Brackets indicate an array of objects in contiguous storage.
 Never confuse them!)*

     `Node *p = new Node{'A', nullptr};` allocates `new` storage for a single Node initializing data to 'A' and `next` to `nullptr`, and returns the address which is saved in the pointer variable P. Use the curly braces around the initial values for `data` and `next` whenever you create a new `list::Node`.
-Since C++ 20 you can also use the more explicit syntax `Node *p = new Node {.data = 'A', .next = nullptr};` to make it more clear which field is getting what value.
+Since C++ 20, you can also use the more explicit syntax `Node *p = new Node {.data = 'A', .next = nullptr};` to make it more clear which field is getting what value.

-    `delete p;` frees the storage, where p is a pointer that holds the address of a `list::Node` to deallocate
+    `delete p;` frees the storage, where `p` is a pointer that holds the address of a `list::Node` to deallocate.

 Only the helper functions in namespace `list` may call `new` or `delete`.
 We continue to use `alloc.hpp` and `alloc.cpp` from Homework 4 to track allocations for us, described below.